raveintospace/RickMortyTest/README.md

 3. FRAMEWORKS
 -- Kingfisher: Used for efficient image downloading and caching.
 It’s a reliable and widely adopted third-party library in the iOS ecosystem, which I have successfully used in previous projects.
 It provides built-in memory and disk caching with minimal setup.
 SwiftLint: Used for enforcing code style and best practices to maintain uniformity and readability across the project.
+-- SnapshotTesting: Used for Snapshot tests, requires a helper to work with iOS26 views.
 -- SwiftLint: Used for enforcing code style and best practices to maintain uniformity and readability across the project.

 4. TESTING